 Mel immediately stood up, swiftly and smoothly, marched on the spot, stretched and twisted around.
 It was clear straight away that something had changed.
 “The pain has almost completely gone!” he said.
 We repeated the exercise and yet more improvement came.
 Now it was Mel who was beaming!
 I made a point of following up with him in the week and within two days Mel’s back was the very picture of health and well-being.

-Whether this modality is simply an alternative form of prayer, or an alternative way of guiding the Spirit, or a way of sending powerful instructions to a body, might be difficult to gauge objectively.
-Having learned it from Abraham I can see that it might be all three.
-Personally though, it is a modality for which I am grateful to God because, whether employed in a healing appointment or as a personal exercise, I find that my mental, emotional and physical state are all lifted when I put this tool to work – even when I can give it no more than three minutes in the busy hallway of a radio station!
+Is this modality simply an alternative form of prayer?
+Is it just another way of guiding the Spirit?
+Perhaps it is really a way of sending powerful instructions to the body.
+Having learned it from the Story of Abraham I can see that it might be all three.
+Speaking personally, it is a modality for which I am grateful to God because, whether employed in a healing appointment or as a personal exercise, I find that my mental, emotional and physical state all lift whenever I put this ancient tool to work.
+Even when I can give it no more than three minutes in the busy hallway of a radio station!